whua0792/Creative-Coding-Major-Project_whua0792_9103_tut01/README.md

 #### Code Changes from Group Code：
 1.  #### Dynamic Circle Ring：
-By calling the noise() function, I add randomness to the coordinates and size of the rings, creating subtle floating effects.
+I use the noise() function to add randomness to the coordinates and size of the rings, creating subtle floating effects.
  ```
  // Apply Perlin noise to create smooth movement for x and y positions
      this.x += map(noise(this.noiseOffsetX), 0, 10, 0, 1000); // Smooth horizontal motion